Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

    b. _Different ethnicities?_

-   There were no statistically significant differences in frequency of usage between Anglo and non-Anglo Australians within both spoken {{< glossary_link display="corpora" id="corpus" >}}.
+   There were no statistically significant differences in frequency of usage between Anglo and non-Anglo Australians within both spoken <GlossaryLink display="corpora" id="corpus" />.
 However, when the corpora were compared, the mean frequency of both Anglo and non-Anglo Australians in Sydney Speaks was significantly higher than that of both Anglo and non-Anglo Australians in AusTalk<sup><a name="back-3" >[3](#fn-3)</a></sup>.

    There were no statistically significant differences in preferred variants, though there were some evident trends.
 For instance, Chinese Australians in the Sydney Speaks dataset used _whatnot/what not_ variants more often than other ethnicities<sup><a name="back-4" >[4](#fn-4)</a></sup>, which might relate to my original observation about Vietnamese Australians.